simonmichael/hledger_site/src/ledger.md

 ### 10000 foot view

-How is hledger different from Ledger ?
-First, the high-order differences:
+hledger focusses strongly on UX, reliability, and real-world practicality.
+It aims to be somewhat useful to non-techies and accounting beginners, as well as experts.
+It is written in Haskell, which helps with correctness and maintainability.
+It tries to reimplement Ledger's best parts in more depth, with more consistency and robustness.

+Compared to Ledger, hledger has

-- hledger is actively maintained (since 2008).
+- active maintenance and support (since 2008).
 There's a new release every quarter.
-- hledger focusses strongly on UX, reliability, and real-world practicality.
-- hledger aims to be somewhat useful to non-techies and accounting beginners, also.
-- hledger tries to reimplement Ledger's best parts in more depth, with more consistency and robustness.
-- hledger is written in Haskell, which helps with correctness and maintainability.

-Compared to Ledger, hledger has

 - a complete and accurate manual
 - standard "financial statement" reports
 - multi-period reports